Drum kit: Toms

-The smallest and largest drums without snares, octobans and gong drums respectively, are sometimes considered toms.
-The naming of common configurations (four-piece, five-piece, etc.) is largely a reflection of the number of toms, as only the drums are conventionally counted, and these configurations all contain one snare and one or more bass drums, (though not regularly any standardized use of two bass/kick drums) the balance usually being in toms.
+The smallest and largest drums without snares (octobans and gong drums, respectively) are sometimes considered toms.
+The naming of common configurations (four-piece, five-piece, etc.) is largely a reflection of the number of toms, as conventionally only the drums are counted, and these configurations all contain one snare and one or more bass drums, (though not regularly any standardized use of two bass/kick drums) the balance usually being made up by toms.

 Other drums

-Octobans are smaller toms designed for use in a drum kit, extending the tom range upwards in pitch, primarily by their depth; as well as diameter (typically 6").
-Pearl brand octobans are called "rocket toms", and the instruments are also called tube toms.
+Octobans are smaller toms designed for use in a drum kit, extending the tom range upwards in pitch, primarily by their great depth and small diameter.
+They are also called rocket toms and tube toms.

-Timbales are tuned much higher than a tom of the same diameter, typical use drum shells made of metal, and are normally played with very light, thin, non-tapered sticks.
+Timbales are tuned much higher than a tom of the same diameter, typically have drum shells made of metal, and are normally played with very light, thin, non-tapered sticks.
 Timbales are more common in Latin music.
-They have relatively thin heads and a very different tone than a tom but are used by some drummers/percussionists to extend the tom range upwards.
+They have thin heads and a very different tone than a tom but are used by some drummers/percussionists to extend the tom range upwards.
 Alternatively, they can be fitted with tom heads and tuned as shallow concert toms.

-Timbales were also used on occasion by Led Zeppelin drummer John Bonham.

 Attack timbales and mini timbales are reduced-diameter timbales designed for drum kit usage, the smaller diameter allowing for thicker heads providing the same pitch and head tension.
-They are recognizable in 2010s genres and in more traditional forms of Latin, reggae & numerous world music styles.
+They are recognizable in genres of the 2010s and more traditional forms of Latin, reggae, and numerous other styles.

-Gong drums are a rare extension to a drum kit.
-The single-headed mountable drum appears similar to a bass drum (sizing around 20–24 inches in diameter) but is played with sticks rather than a foot-operated pedal and therefore has the same purpose as that of a floor tom.
+Gong drums are a rare extension of a drum kit.
+This single-headed mountable drum appears similar to a bass drum (around 20–24 inches in diameter) but is played with sticks rather than a foot-operated pedal and therefore has the same purpose as a floor tom.

-Similarly, most hand drum percussion cannot be played easily or suitably with drumsticks without risking damage to the head and to the bearing edge, which is not protected by a metal drum rim, like a snare or tom.
-For use in a drum kit, they may be fitted with a metal drum head and played with care, or played by hand.
+Most hand drums cannot be played with drumsticks without risking damage to the head and bearing edge, which is not protected by a metal drum rim.
+For use in a drum kit, they may be fitted with a metal drum head and played with sticks with care, or played by hand.